Skip to main content

 Frequently Asked Questions

-Personal Injury Protection (PIP) has been Florida's no-fault insurance requirement since 1971.
+Personal Injury Protection (PIP) has been Florida's no-fault insurance requirement since 1971, as established under Florida Statute 627.736.
 Under the no-fault system, your own insurance covers your medical expenses and lost wages after an accident, regardless of who caused it.
 PIP includes up to $10,000 in medical expenses and $60 per week in lost wages.
 Florida adopted this system to speed up claim resolution and reduce litigation.
-However, lawmakers have determined that an at-fault system with higher liability limits better protects consumers and reduces fraud.
+Multiple legislative efforts have proposed replacing it with an at-fault system with higher liability limits.

 Under no-fault, your insurance covers you first regardless of who caused the accident.
-Under at-fault, the at-fault driver's insurance covers the injured parties' damages.
-If you cause an accident, your liability insurance must cover medical expenses, lost wages, and pain and suffering for injured parties up to your policy limits.
-If you are injured by another driver, you pursue a claim against their liability insurance.
+Under a proposed at-fault system, the at-fault driver's insurance would cover the injured parties' damages.
+If you caused an accident, your liability insurance would need to cover medical expenses, lost wages, and pain and suffering for injured parties up to your policy limits.
+If you were injured by another driver, you would pursue a claim against their liability insurance.

-Premium changes vary by individual.
-Some drivers may see increases because higher liability limits cost more.
-Others might see decreases by dropping PIP coverage.
+Premium changes would vary by individual.
+Some drivers might see increases because higher liability limits cost more.
+Others could see decreases by no longer paying for PIP coverage.
 Factors affecting your rates include driving record, age, vehicle type, coverage limits chosen, and location.
 An independent agent can review your situation to find the best balance of coverage and cost.

-Review your current policy and understand your coverage limits.
-Consider adding or increasing uninsured/underinsured motorist coverage to protect yourself if hit by an uninsured driver.
-Evaluate medical payments coverage for additional protection.
-Update your emergency contact and beneficiary information.
+Regardless of whether PIP is repealed, reviewing your auto coverage is always a smart move.
+Consider whether your current liability limits are adequate.
+Evaluate adding or increasing uninsured/underinsured motorist coverage to protect yourself if hit by an uninsured driver.
+Consider MedPay for additional medical protection.
 Contact an agent to discuss whether higher liability limits make sense for your situation.

-The new minimums provide a significant increase from current requirements, but they may not be sufficient if you cause a serious accident with multiple injuries or substantial property damage.
+The proposed minimums would be a significant increase from current requirements, but they may not be sufficient if you cause a serious accident with multiple injuries or substantial property damage.
 Many independent agents recommend considering 50/100/25 or higher limits for better protection against catastrophic claims.

-An independent agent can review your current coverage, explain the changes, and help you find the right balance of protection and cost.
+An independent agent can review your current auto coverage, explain what proposed changes could mean for you, and help you find the right balance of protection and cost.